-Section II - Strengths and Needs (2 pages maximum); 18 points
+Section II - Strengths and Needs (2 pages maximum); 20 points

 - 1. Describe the county(ies) or area(s) you will be serving. - 2.
-Describe issues (e.g., health disparities, gaps in services or access, concerns expressed by the community, etc.) in the county/area that will be addressed by the strategy you have chosen and your proposed implementation of those strategies, and how the issues were identified. - 3.
-Describe community assets (e.g., partnerships, community groups, plans, volunteers, funding, ongoing initiatives) that will be leveraged to support implementation of the strategy you selected.
-Provide evidence that your organization has the capacity to implement the strategy you have chosen.
+Describe issues (e.g., health disparities, gaps in services or access, concerns expressed by the community) in the county/area that will be addressed by the strategies you have chosen and your proposed implementation of those strategies, and how the issues were identified. - 3.
+Describe community assets (e.g., partnerships, community groups, plans, volunteers, funding, ongoing initiatives) that will be leveraged to support implementation of the strategies you selected.

-Section III - Description of Organization/Organizational Capacity (3 pages maximum); 18 points
+Section III - Description of Organization/Organizational Capacity (3 pages maximum); 20 points

-- 1. Provide evidence that your organization has the capacity to implement the strategy you have chosen. - 2.
+- 1. Provide evidence that your organization has the capacity to implement the strategies you have chosen. - 2.
 Describe your experience collecting, reporting and/or analyzing data to evaluate activities like the ones you are proposing in this application.
 Expected outcomes for each strategy are listed in the Coverdell Stroke Program Strategy Document (see Appendix A). - 3.
-Describe the individuals, agencies and/or organizations that you will partner with to implement the strategy you have selected and their role in your proposed implementation.
+Describe the individuals, agencies and/or organizations that you will partner with to implement the strategies you have selected and their role in your proposed implementation.
 You must include a Letter of Commitment from each partner described (see Section VI).
 Key partners for each strategy are listed in the Coverdell Stroke Program Strategy Document (see Appendix A). - 4.
 Describe plans to engage other key individuals, agencies, and organizations with your activities, and how those entities will fill roles not filled by the partners you listed in Section III.3 above.

-Section IV - Health Equity - (2 pages maximum); 18 points
+Section IV - Health Equity - (2 pages maximum); 20 points

-- 1. Describe how you have and/or how you will engage the community (including members of the priority populations) to assess (e.g., identify assets, needs, interests, readiness), plan, and implement the strategy you have selected. - 2.
-Describe work that is occurring in your selected county/area to impact determinants of health (i.e., conditions in the environments in which people are born, live, learn, work, play, and worship and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks) and how this work will support/increase the impact of your activities to implement the strategy you selected.
+- 1. Describe how you have and/or how you will engage the community (including members of the priority populations) to assess (e.g., identify assets, needs, interests, readiness), plan, and implement the strategies you have selected. - 2.
+Describe work that is occurring in your selected county/area to impact determinants of health (i.e., conditions in the environments in which people are born, live, learn, work, play, and worship and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks) and how this work will support/increase the impact of your activities to implement the strategies you selected.